replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 8, 2024

 ### Bug Fixes {#bug-fixes-v2024-03-08-3}
-* UI bug fix for allowing license download when a channel does not have a release.
+* Fixes a bug in the vendor portal UI related to allowing license download when a channel does not have a release.

 ## v2024.03.07-5